MomsEngineer/testd/README.md

 # testd
 A unix test daemon that sends messages to the syslog.
+The messages look like: NIIT.
+UNIX Course.
+The task of configuring systemd.

 # Install
 1. Download the daemon.
 Get the daemon you can two ways: